Atyusz Hahót: Career

 When Andrew the Venetian, crossing the Austrian border, arrived to Hungary at the beginning of 1290 as a pretender to the throne, Atyusz was among the noblemen who joined his escort.
 Andrew III was crowned king on 23 July, after the assassination of Ladislaus IV.
 As loyal to the crown, Atyusz was appointed ispán of Vas County in 1291, however his dignity was purely nominal as the powerful Kőszegi family ruled de facto independently the western parts of Transdanubia by then.
 The Kőszegis rose up in open rebellion against Andrew in spring 1292, acknowledging Charles Martel of Anjou, as King of Hungary.
 Atyusz participated in that royal campaign which subdued the rebellion by July, but his fort of Buzádsziget was seized by the Kőszegi troops.
 In addition, Ivan Kőszegi captured and imprisoned Andrew during his journey to Slavonia in August.
 Atyusz was among those loyal barons and nobles who sent their relatives as hostages to the Kőszegis to liberate Andrew III.
 Atyusz sent his only son John II who was born from his first marriage.
 Atyusz also lost his nominal ispánate, unilaterally usurped by Ivan Kőszegi.

 Atyusz remained a loyal supporter of Andrew and the royal family in the following turbulent years.
 Upon Andrew's request, his mother, Tomasina Morosini, moved to Hungary in 1293 to administer Croatia, Dalmatia, and Slavonia.
 Atyusz belonged to her innermost circle and served as count of the Queen Mother's court in 1296.
 In this capacity, Andrew III donated two queenly villages to Atyusz.
 He was last mentioned by sources in 1302, surviving Andrew's death and the extinction of the Árpád dynasty.
 He died by 1310.
 His son John became the first member of the Szabari noble family, adopting the surname after his village Szabar which already owned by Buzád III in the 1230s.
-His daughter Elizabeth get married to Osl (II) Ostfi.
+His daughter Elizabeth married Osl (II) Ostfi.